How to close a Chase credit card

 Call Chase

-You can also reach Chase’s customer service line at 1-800-432-3117.
+You can reach Chase’s customer service line at 1-800-432-3117.

 Cancel your card online

 Chase doesn’t offer an online chat feature like American Express does, but they do offer a secure way for you to contact them online.
-If you bank or manage your credit card account using Chase.com, you can ask Chase to cancel your card through their secure messaging system.
+If you bank or manage your credit card account using Chase.com, you can ask Chase to cancel your card through their secure messaging system:

-You’ll have to log into your Chase online account management page to do so.
-From there, head to your “secure messages” from the drop-down menu on the left side of the screen.
-Then, select the option that says “I have a question about one of my accounts.”
+- From there, head to your “secure messages” from the drop-down menu on the left side of the screen.

 Send a letter in the mail

-You can also send a letter to Chase in the mail, which may make sense if you don’t manage your account online or feel like calling in to speak to someone.
+You can also send a letter to Chase in the mail, which may make sense if you don’t manage your account online or don’t feel like calling in to speak to someone.
 In your letter, you’ll want to include your name, account number, address and a brief message that says you want your Chase credit card account closed right away.

 You can use the following address:

 P.O.
-Box 6185
+Box 15298

 Does closing a Chase credit card affect your credit score?